LearnersGuild/learning-os/wg-terrain-criteria.md

 **4.)
 You are perceived as valuable to the business/company you work for**
+* You can state your role's purpose in the company
 * You can demonstrate your contributions to your boss/co-workers
 * You can make meaningful contributions to the bottom line
-* You can function within work constraints - show up on time
+* You can function within work constraint -- e.g., show up on time
 * You can identify and describe your contributions to the company’s OKRs, KPIs, or other metrics
 * You can negotiate regular work reviews
 * You can maintain a high level of productivity